-- 1. Perform the prerequisite tasks described in "Before you begin" on page 5. - 2.
-Identify the failing part, as described in "Identifying a part" on page 8. - 3.
-Stop the system, as described in "Stopping a system or logical partition" on page 13. - 4.
+- 1. Perform the prerequisite tasks described in "Before you begin" on page 7. - 2.
+Do one of the following steps, as applicable: - a.
+If you are removing the disk drive backplane for a system upgrade or as part of another procedure, continue to the next step. - b.
+If you are removing the disk drive backplane because of a system failure, use the service action log to help identify the failing part.
+See "Identifying a part" on page 9. - 3.
+Stop the system or logical partition.
+For instructions, see "Stopping a system or logical partition" on page 14. - 4.
 Disconnect the power source from the system by unplugging the system.

-Note: This system is equipped with a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been disconnected.
+Note: This system has a second power supply.
+Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
+(L003)